Canada mass shooting erupted from argument, official says - KVIA

 Police have said Wortman carried out much of the attack disguised as a police officer in a vehicle marked to seem like a patrol car.
 They say he shot people in and around their homes and set fires to homes in Portapique.

 Wortman, who owned a denture practice in the city of Dartmouth, near Halifax, lived part time in Portapique, according to residents.
-Atlantic Denture Clinic, his practice, had been closed the past month because of the coronavirus pandemic.
+His Atlantic Denture Clinic had been closed the past month because of the coronavirus pandemic.

-Authorities said Wortman did not have a police record, but information later emerged of at least one run-in with the law.
-Nova Scotia court records confirm he was ordered to receive counselling for anger management after pleading guilty to assaulting a man in the Halifax area on Oct.
-29, 2001.

-The guilty plea came on Oct.
-7, 2002, as his trial was about to begin.
-He was placed on probation for nine months, fined $50 and told to stay away from the man, and also prohibited from owning or possessing a weapon, ammunition or explosive substances.

 Mass shootings are relatively rare in Canada.
 The country overhauled its gun control laws after Marc Lepine shot 14 women and himself to death at Montreal’s Ecole Polytechnique college in 1989.
 Before the weekend rampage, that had been Canada’s worst mass shooting.